 Brugnolino - recipe from the Candigliano Valley

-1 litre of pure grain alcohol (or gin)
+1 kilo of sloe1 litre of pure grain alcohol (or gin)

 1/2 liter of white wine